MiCyg/VirtualBlob/readme.md

 - **Touch sensor** to user communicate
 - **Buzzer** to user communicate

-The blob reacts to motion: if tilted, it will crawl toward the nearest edge.
+The blob is a soft solid simulation with boundaries on all edges.
+It reacts to motion: if tilted, it will crawl toward the nearest edge.
 The goal is to simulate both physical and behavioral responses realistically.

 <p align="center">
 	<img src="images/VB_wee.gif" alt="Pomodoro test" width="45%" />